Amazing Energy Savings Results Since Installing Home Solar.

 Since installing solar, we’ve continuously upgraded our household with appliances that improve our comfort.
 Of course, not having solar energy has never stopped us from doing so before, but now, with abundant renewable energy, it feels much better.

-A simple dehumidifier can consume much energy, but we’re running ours 24/7 without concerns.
+A simple dehumidifier can consume much energy, but we’re running a dehumidifier 24/7 without concerns.
 We also added air purifiers and, most importantly, installed a mini-split AC unit.
+This is a massive shift from carefully monitoring our electric bill during the winter months.

 Strategies for Maximizing Solar Benefits